Data is one of the most precious resources in the world today. Some even consider it more valuable than oil.

 - The Fair Labor Standards Act (FLSA) — Businesses must keep records for at least three years.
 Time cards, work schedules, and recordings of changes in wages must be retained for two years in order to compute compensation.
 All records must be easily accessible to Department of Labor agents for examination.

-- Determine which rules and regulations apply to your company depending on data kind, location, industry, and other relevant factors.
+- Determine regulations and laws that apply to your company depending on the kind of data you store, location, industry, and other factors.

 - Choose which data will be archived (and for how long) and which will be removed.

 - Determine who will be in charge of each item category.

 - Create a strategy for enforcing the policy, then implement it.

 - Inform all impacted employees and teams about the policy.

 - Create the policy with all the previous steps in mind.
 Your policy should be well documented and implemented in your archiving system.

 - Communicate the policy with your whole organization and let every employee know how it affects them.

 - Revise and improve the policy on a regular basis by analyzing new regulation changes and how the policy is affecting your business.

 Keep in mind that every organization is different and that your data retention policy creation process might look different, but having a process to follow will help you develop the best policy for you.